-Veda Vaidyanathan is a Visiting Associate Fellow at the Institute of Chinese Studies, New Delhi.
+Veda Vaidyanathan is a Visiting Associate Fellow at the Institute of Chinese Studies, New Delhi and is currently based in New York.
 She completed her Ph.D. from the Centre for African Studies at the University of Mumbai on the Resource Diplomacy Strategies of India and China in Africa.
 She was initially a doctoral fellow of the Indian Council of Social Science Research and in 2014 received the Institute of Chinese Studies-Harvard Yenching Institute (ICS-HYI) China-India studies fellowship.
 From 2015-16 she was a senior visiting fellow at the Centre for African Studies, School of International Studies, Peking University, China and was a visiting fellow at the Harvard-Yenching Institute in Harvard University the following year.

 China faces tremendous international scrutiny concerning the initial mismanagement and lack of transparency surrounding its handling of the COVID-19 pandemic, which included efforts to stifle dissent.
 If the comprehensive review of the global response to COVID-19 confirms China as the source as is..